 Gombe Stream is one of the best places in Africa to track chimpanzees.
 First researched in the 60's by Jane Goodall, the primates are remarkably habituated.
+The project now ranks as the world’s longest running study of any wild animal population.
 The experience is one that you are unlikely to forget.

 - A chance to come face to face with chimps, one of Africa's big apes

 - Pristine forest at the shore of Lake Tanganyika

 - Watching wildlife on a hike is a nice change from vehicle safaris

 - Difficult to get to and accommodation options are limited